cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Reflective and integrative process
 - Understanding past experiences, self-protective strategies, influence of change, and emerging ability to regulate development in the future
 - Greater flexibility, satisfaction, compassionate understanding, and optimism.

-### As Crittenden emphasizes the importance of goal-setting and working within the patient’s zone of proximal development (e.g., Crittenden et al., 2014,

 **Crittenden's Treatment Model**